Brian Anderson Player Props: Brewers vs. Mets

 Brian Anderson At The Plate

-- Anderson has 10 doubles, a triple, nine home runs and 34 walks while hitting .219.
+- Anderson is hitting .220 with 11 doubles, a triple, nine home runs and 34 walks.

+- In 57.3% of his 75 games this season, Anderson has picked up at least one hit.
+He's also had 11 multi-hit games.

-- In seven games this season, he has hit a long ball (9.6%, and 3.1% of his trips to the plate).
+- He has gone deep in seven games this season (9.3%), homering in 3% of his plate appearances.

-- Anderson has picked up an RBI in 28.8% of his games this year, with more than one RBI in 11.0% of his games.
-He has also produced three or more runs in two contests.
+- In 22 games this year (29.3%), Anderson has picked up an RBI, and in nine of those games (12.0%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 27 of 75 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.